 On the NPort 6000, each serial port is independently configurable for a different mode with different settings.
 For example, on the NPort 6450, an administrator can easily configure two ports for Real COM mode, one port for Ethernet Modem mode, and one port for Reverse Telnet mode.
-Please refer to Chapter 7, Configuring Serial Port Operation Modes, for detailed information and configuration instructions.
+Refer to Chapter 8, Configuring Serial Port Operation Modes, for detailed information and configuration instructions.

-Device-Control Applications
+Device-control Applications